Almost every house has wooden structures

 Composition and Materials

-- Non-combustible: The materials used in bricks do not contribute to fire load or spread of flames.
+• Non-combustible: The composition of bricks ensures that they do not add to the fire load or facilitate the spread of flames.

 Manufacturing Process

-- Vitrification: This process during firing creates a glassy surface within the brick, further enhancing its fire-resistant properties.
+• Vitrification: This critical phase in the firing process results in a glassy surface within the brick, further bolstering its fire-resistant attributes.

 Physical Characteristics